Mexican Gaming Company Caliente Interactive Closes in on Illinois Sports Betting License

-One of the biggest sportsbook companies in Mexico took a significant step to gaining entry into the Illinois sports betting marketplace Thursday afternoon.
+One of the biggest sportsbook companies in Mexico took a significant step to gaining entry into the IL sports betting marketplace Thursday afternoon.

 Caliente Interactive, which is based in Tijuana, was the only company out of three entrants to be deemed fit for a mobile-only license by the Illinois Gaming Board.
 Fubo Sportsbook and another, unnamed entity, were not selected to continue forward in the process.